JayMartMedia/vscode-debugging/readme.md

 This repo will show you how to debug a JS project in VSCode.

 Often times developers will use console.log in an attempt to debug issues in their program.
-This often works, but often using an interactive debugging environment makes it easier to find certain bugs.
+This can work, but often using an interactive debugging environment makes it easier to find certain bugs.

 # Debugging a simple JS project